 Therefore, adding its assets and then subtracting its debt, the equity value is about $59 billion.
 Yahoo Finance data shows that it has 307 million diluted shares.
 Dividing the equity value and the outstanding shares gives a price target of $190, much lower than the current $347.

-This valuation assumes Bitcoin price will remain in this range and that its holdings will be stagnant.
-All these will not happen as the Bitcoin price will always move, and the Strategy will keep buying BTC.
+This valuation assumes the Bitcoin price will remain in this range and that its holdings will be stagnant.
+None of these will happen, as the Bitcoin price will always fluctuate, and the Strategy will continue to buy BTC.

 READ MORE: Strategy (MSTR) Stock Could Crash to $283 Amid Bitcoin Decoupling